Subhraneel77/Subhraneel77/README.md

 - 🌱 I’m currently learning **NodalJS, Architecting with Google Compute Engine.**

-- ❤️ I'm Currently Persuing My Btech In Computer Science and Engineering(CSE).
+- ❤️ I'm Currently Persuing my Btech In Computer Science and Engineering(CSE).

 - 🔥 I've started Exploring the Field of GoogleCloud as well ✨ and Hope to Contribute to that Field as well.